 - When a payment is due

-- And when a payment is 1 and 3 days past due
+- And when a payment is 1 day past due

 After that, the best way to remind the parent of a balance due is through the messaging feature.